genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/commands.md

 ---
 id: commands
-sidebar_label: 'The most important commands'
+sidebar_label: The most important commands
 sidebar_position: 7
-title: 'The most important commands'
+title: The most important commands

 ---
 Once you have created a Genesis project on your server machine, there is a useful subset of commands you can run to start and stop the application server or its individual processes.

 ## Starting and stopping the server